klaalo/shibboleth-idp-dockerized/README.md

 $ docker build --tag="<org_id>/shibboleth-idp" github.com/unicon/shibboleth-idp-dockerized
 ```

-## Recipes

-Instructions for things like using the Oracle JVM and JCE with this image can be found at <https://github.com/Unicon/shibboleth-idp-dockerized/wiki/>.

 ## Authors/Contributors

-This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which is funded by our program subscribers.
-Professional support/integration assistance for this module is available.
-For more information, visit <https://unicon.net/opensource/shibboleth>.
+This project was originally developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which was funded by Unicon's program subscribers.

 - John Gasper (<jgasper@unicon.net>)

+Unicon discontinued to maintain this image, I desided to fork this repository and modify it accordingly by our current needs and changes.

 ## LICENSE